unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/01_entity-stores/X2_data-modeling.md

 These values are used to determine if a property should be store as a list.

 Furthermore, the cardinality constraints are enforced on real data at runtime.

+By default, both min and max occurs are set to 1.